PrunedNeuron/icon-pack-tools/README.md

   <h3 align="center">Icon Pack Tools</h3>

   <p align="center">
-    Some tools :wrench: and utilities :package: I use on a daily basis to build and maintain my icon pack, <a href="">Amphetamine</a> :pill:
+    Some extremely simple tools :wrench:, scripts and utilities :package: I use on a daily basis to build and maintain my icon pack, <a href="">Amphetamine</a> :pill:
     <br />
   </p>
 </p>